opentelekomcloud-docs/data-warehouse-service/umn/source/monitoring_and_alarms/monitoring_clusters_using_cloud_eye.rst

    Additionally, you can specify a specific monitoring metric and the time range to view the performance curve.

 #. **View the node information**.
 Click |image1| to return to the Cloud Eye management console.
-On the **Data Warehouse Nodes** tab page, you can view metrics of each node in the cluster.
+On the **Data Warehouse Nodes** tab page in the right pane, you can view metrics of each node in the cluster.

    Additionally, you can specify a specific monitoring metric and the time range to view the performance curve.

    Cloud Eye also supports the ability to compare the monitoring metrics of multiple nodes.
-For details, see :ref:`Comparing the Monitoring Metrics of Multiple Nodes <en-us_topic_0000001134400830__section20548025153518>`.
+For details, see :ref:`Comparing the Monitoring Metrics of Multiple Nodes <en-us_topic_0000001517355213__section20548025153518>`.

-.. _en-us_topic_0000001134400830__section20548025153518:
+.. _en-us_topic_0000001517355213__section20548025153518:

 Comparing the Monitoring Metrics of Multiple Nodes
 --------------------------------------------------